IgniteUI/indigo-design-docfx/en/components/list-item.md

 ## Area

-The List Item has two distinct areas: Primary Action with non-interactive content such as Avatar and text, and Secondary Action with quick actions related to the List Item.
+In Sketch, the List Item has two distinct areas: Primary Action with non-interactive content such as Avatar and text, and Secondary Action with quick actions related to the List Item.
 Any combination of a Primary and Secondary action creates a unique list item template that should be used consistently across all items of a List.

+In Adobe XD, the list item has a Group where non-interactive content such as Avatar, Progress bar, and text are laid out, as well as an Actions component containing actionable icons for the right side of the item.
+In both areas, you can drag arbitrary components from the `Libraries` panel to create the layout that you need without ever having to destroy any of the components in the template or the item itself.

 <img class="responsive-img" src="../images/list_item_primary.png" srcset="../images/list_item_primary@2x.png 2x" />
 <img class="responsive-img" src="../images/list_item_secondary.png" srcset="../images/list_item_secondary@2x.png 2x" />